mejia-dev/noman-rumerals/README.md

 Code: evalNumerals("XI");
 Expected Output: 11

-Test: "It will reject the entire input if X is surrounded by two matching characters"
+Test: "It will reject the entire input if X is surrounded by two matching non-X characters"
 Code: evalNumerals("IXI")
 Expected Output: "Invalid input.
-Numeral X should never be surrounded by two of the same numerals"
+Numeral X should never be surrounded by two of the same non-X numerals"

 //// Rules for L